Home Remedies for Appendicitis

 Appendicitis usually begins with a sudden pain in the center of the abdomen.
 The pain may be preceded by general discomfort in the abdomen, indigestion, diarrhoea, or constipation.
-Gradually, the pain shifts to the lower right side, and is usually accompanied by a fever varying from 300C to 390C.
+Gradually, the pain shifts to the lower right side, and is usually accompanied by a fever.
 Nausea is common and the patient may vomit once or twice.
 In the chronic state of appendicitis, the patient may suffer from recurrent pain in the right lower abdomen, constipation, loss of appetite, and mild nausea.

 Appendicitis is initiated by the presence of an excessive amount of poisonous waste material in the caecum.
 As a result, the appendix gets irritated and inflamed.
 Inflammation and infection are caused by certain germs which are usually present in the intestinal tract Remedies.
-When pains as described above are experienced, the patient is advised to consult a doctor immediately.
+When pain is unbearable, the patient is advised to consult a doctor immediately.

 Green gram is a proven home remedy for acute appendicitis.
 An infusion of green gram is an excellent medicine for treating this condition.
 It can be taken in a small quantity of one tablespoon three times a day.

 Regular use of tea made from fenugreek seeds has proved helpful in preventing the appendix from becoming a dumping ground for excess mucus and intestinal waste.
 This tea is prepared by putting one tablespoon of the seeds in a liter of cold water and allowing it to simmer for half an hour over a low flame and then strained it.
 It should be allowed to cool a little before being drunk.

 3. Vegetable Juices

 Certain vegetable juices have been found valuable in appendicitis.
 A particularly good combination is that of 100 ml each of beet and cucumber juices mixed with 300 ml of carrot juice.
 This combined juice can be taken twice daily.